Ice Stock Sport is a winter sport that is somewhat similar to Curling and Bocce.

-It was in 1934 that a German Federation was established 2 years later the German Championships came to be stones.
+It was in 1934 that a German Federation was established 2 years later the German Championships came to be.

 Like Curling, ice stock sport is played on ice and involves sliding a heavy object (the stock) in the direction of the target.
-Unlike curling, the stock is much lighter, weighing on average under 10lbs and the come with a handle that the competitors swing back and forth before releasing onto the ice.
-Similarly to Bocce, this target (the daube) moves when it is it and points are scored by the stocks closest to it once all players have had their turn.
+Unlike curling, the stock is much lighter, weighing on average under 10lbs and the stock comes with a handle that the competitors swing back and forth before releasing onto the ice.
+Similarly to Bocce, this target (the daube) moves when it is hit and points are scored by the stocks closest to it once all players have had their turn.

 Like many other sports, the big dream is to be in the Olympics representing your Country.
 Ice stock sport has been a demonstration sport twice in the past;

 Garmisch 1936 & Innsbruck 1964